Ewnetf/ADA-final-project/README.md

 * Figures: ggplot2 bar charts (proportions) for perceived value and awareness by trust category.
 * Flow diagram: DiagrammeR to illustrate sample inclusion/exclusion.

-Notes / assumptions / caveats:
+Notes/assumptions/caveats:

-* Binary coding choices (e.g., treating "Somewhat valuable" as not "Very valuable") affect interpretation; ensure these choices match research question and sensitivity analyses.
+* Binary coding choices (treating "Somewhat valuable" as not "Very valuable") affect interpretation; ensure these choices match the research question and sensitivity analyses.
 * Awareness coded with "Don't know" and "Refused" grouped with "No" — consider alternate codings.
 * Survey-weighted inference depends on correct use of weights, clusters, and strata; verify that PERSON_FINWT0 is the appropriate final person-level weight for the target estimates.
 * Quasibinomial family is used with svyglm to address potential overdispersion in binary model;
   check whether results differ with binomial family or alternative variance estimators.
 * The Hosmer–Lemeshow test and Cook's distance are applied to the unweighted model for diagnostics;
-  weighted diagnostic alternatives are more complex—interpret diagnostics accordingly.
+  Weighted diagnostic alternatives are more complex—interpret diagnostics accordingly.
 * Interaction test p-values and subgroup estimates should be interpreted with attention to multiple comparisons and sample size within strata.